Zilliqa/scilla-docs/docs/source/intro.rst

 Applying formal verification tools with existing languages such as Solidity however is not an easy task because of the extreme expressivity typical of a Turing-complete language.
-Indeed, there is a trade-off between making a language simpler to understand and amenable to formal verification and making it more expressive.
+Indeed, there is a trade-off between making a language simpler to understand and amenable to formal verification, and making it more expressive.
 For instance, Bitcoin's scripting language occupies the `simpler` end of the spectrum and does not handle stateful-objects.
 On the `expressive` side of the spectrum is a Turing-complete language such as